-The term 'Inequality' is included in the Economics edition of the Herold Financial Dictionary, which you can get from Amazon in Ebook or Paperback edition.
+The term 'Inequality' is included in the Laws & Regulations edition of the Herold Financial Dictionary, which you can get from Amazon in Ebook or Paperback edition.

 Inequality refers to a form of social ill that happens across countries as the national resources become unfairly and unevenly distributed.
 This happens as the normal allocation of resources occurs and creates classes of haves and have not’s.
 Patterns of resource distribution typically occur according to social categories.
 Distribution of socially demanded goods occurs because of societal forces including religion, power, prestige, kinship, ethnicity, race, age, gender, and class.